cardoso-m/api-telegram-chatbot/README.md

 ### 4. Configuring the Environment

 - Navigate to the cloned repository folder.
-- Open the `.env` file and add the following variables, replacing with the correct values:
+- Create a `.env` file and add the following variables, replacing them with the correct values:

 ```plaintext
 ## Server Port